kh4rg0sh/kh4rg0sh.github.io/_posts/2023-09-08-Branch-and-Prune.markdown

 ## Fusion [WaniCTF 2023]

-another RSA problem where we are again told about $n$,$e$ and $c$ and the extra information provided to us this time is the information about the odd-positioned bits of $p$ and the even-positioned bits of $q$. turns out that this system is still cryptographically insecure.
+another RSA problem where we are again told about $n$, $e$ and $c$ and the extra information provided to us this time is the information about the odd-positioned bits of $p$ and the even-positioned bits of $q$. turns out that this system is still cryptographically insecure.

 ### Solution